 "Get up, Hikaru-sama.
 The fight is not over."
-It repeated, not even a hint of infliction in its voice.
+It repeated, not even a hint of inflexion in its voice.
 Just cold detachment.

 Jeez, I get it already.

-Obediently I placed my hands beneath me and shoved myself up, ignoring how pain flared through my body when I did.
-Blood dripped down my lips and spilled onto ground, staining the tightly packed floor crimson.
+Obediently I set my hands beneath me and shoved myself onto my hands and knees, ignoring how pain flared through my body when I did.
+Blood dripped down my split lips and spilled onto the ground, staining the tightly packed floor crimson.

-With another solid push, I was able to force myself onto my feet though I had to keep my hands on my knees to stay up.
-After one more push I managed to straight up, though I did end up wobbling for a second before I found my balance.
+With another solid push, I managed to force myself onto my feet though I had to keep my hands on my knees to stay up.
+After one more push, I managed to straight up, though I did end up wobbling for a second before I found my balance.
 I reached a hand out to gently probe my throbbing jaw, but quickly snatched it away when it flared with pain.

-Raising my face so that I look ahead of me, I saw the cause of my bruised jaw trying and failing to hide a superior smirk behind an impassive mask.
-At the age of nine, the kid still hasn't mastered the art of wearing the Hyuuga poker face that we were infamous for.
+Raising my face so that I looked ahead of me, I saw the cause of my bruised jaw trying and failing to hide a superior smirk behind an impassive mask.
+At the age of nine, the kid still hasn't mastered the art of the Hyuuga poker face that we were all apparently infamous for.

 Seeing me back on my feet, the boy, I had no idea what his name was, took up a stance.
-Ignoring the bone deep weariness the filled my body, I lifted my arms and took a mirroring stance, feeling as if my limbs were cased in blocks of concrete.
+Ignoring the bone-deep weariness that filled my body, I lifted my arms and took a mirroring stance, feeling as if my limbs were cased in blocks of concrete.

 Before I could so much as blink he charged me, his hand streaking towards my chest.
-Yet for all of it speed I could see it.
+Yet for all of its speed, I could see it.
 I could tell exactly where the blow will land, on the right side of my chest, precisely three inches below my shoulder.
-I could even the picture the proper response, a strike to his left wrist with my right, knocking the blow off course.
+I could even picture the proper response, a sweeping strike to the side-left wrist with my right, knocking the blow-off course.
 Then a counter to his side while he was still knocked off balance.

-Yet no matter how well I could picture it my head, reality was completely different.
+Yet no matter how well I could picture it in my head, reality was something completely different.

 I raised my hand to deflect, but even as I moved I could tell I wouldn't make it.
 For all of the greater distance he had to travel, his strike will hit my chest before I could stop it.
 No matter how fast I tried to move I, along with everyone else watching, knew that he would be faster.

-I bent over double as I felt a hand bury itself into my belly, before I was sent tumbling backwards by an open handed uppercut hit in my chin.
+I folded over double as a hand buried itself in my belly before I was sent tumbling backwards by an open-handed uppercut hit on my chin.

-The world went spinning around me as I was sent tumbling along the dirt packed floor, almost reaching to the edge of the sparing circle before I bled off enough momentum to stop.
+The world went spinning around me as I was sent tumbling along the dirt-packed floor, almost reaching to the edge of the sparring circle before I bled off enough momentum to stop.

 "Get up, Hikaru-sama" The instructor commanded scarcely a second after I had skidded to halt, not even bothering to check up on me.

-As I once again forced myself to my feet, ignoring how the world continued to spin around me, I thought back to how I had gotten myself into this mess.
+As I once again forced myself to my feet, ignoring how the world continued to spin, I thought back to how I had gotten myself into this mess.

 Ever play cat's cradles?
-That's hand sign training.
+That's hand signs training.
 Hide and seek?
 With a bit of helpful instruction and a couple of minor tweaks to the rules, it became a stealth and tracking exercise.
-Overall there was nothing that would have brought to mind ninja training just by looking at it.
-It was deemed too detrimental in the long run for children to start any strenuous training before the age of six.
+Overall there was nothing that would have made you think of ninja training just by looking at it.
+If I hadn't known any better I would haven't realized there was anything off about all the games they encouraged us to play.
+Apparently it was deemed too detrimental in the long run for children to start any strenuous training before the age of six.